threader/PC-Tuning/docs/post-install.md

 ## Configure MSI Afterburner

-If you usually use [MSI Afterburner](https://www.msi.com/Landing/afterburner/graphics-cards) to configure the clock speed, fan speed & other settings, download and install it.
+If you usually use [MSI Afterburner](https://www.msi.com/Landing/afterburner/graphics-cards) to configure the clock speed, fan speed & other settings, download & install it.

 - Disable update checks & the low-level IO driver in settings.